-The BPEL files of the SCOR Level 3 models and Level 4 models are deployed in SC Collaborator, a service oriented collaborative system that we have developed (Cheng et al. 2009).
-As shown in Figure 24, the SC Collaborator system leverages web portal technology to provide a into different workflows for various business processes using BPEL models.
+Figure 21: Incorporating SCOR Level 3 and Level 4 models in SC Collaborator

+As shown in Figure 21, information sources, application functionalities, and system operations in the system are wrapped and deployed into individual web service units, which can be located and invoked via standardized Simple Object Access Protocol (SOAP) (World Wide Web Consortium (W3C) 2000).
+These reusable web service units are integrated and orchestrated into different workflows for various business processes using BPEL models.
 Each web service unit is associated with a Web Service Description Language (WSDL) (World Wide Web Consortium (W3C) 2004) file, which describes the schema, functions and location of the web service.
 The WSDL file of a web service provides BPEL models with the information on how to invoke a specific function of the connected web service.
 Each BPEL model describes the relationships of service units and the logic involved during the connections among the service units.
-The SCOR Level 3 and Level 4 models developed in Section 3.3 and converted in Section 4.2 are deployed in the BPEL-enabled SC Collaborator system.
+The SCOR Level 3 and Level 4 models developed in Section 3.3 and converted in Section 0 are deployed in the BPEL-enabled SC Collaborator system.
 Upon deployment, WSDL files are generated for the Level 3 and Level 4 BPEL model.
-The WSDL of the deployed Level 4 BPEL model for the process "Manu D2.2 Receive, Configure, Enter & Validate Order" is depicted in Figure 25.
+The WSDL of the deployed Level 4 BPEL model for the process "Manu D2.2 Receive, Configure, Enter & Validate Order" is depicted in Figure 22.
 The BPEL process files of SCOR Level 4 models integrate other web service units in the system to perform individual SCOR Level 3 processes.
 The BPEL process files of SCOR Level 3 models link different Level 4 models together to allow automation of SCOR Level 4 implementations.
 These Level 3 BPEL models are invoked by separate application portlet units on the business applications layer in the SC Collaborator system for managing and monitoring various supply chain operations.
 The portlet units need to be contained and managed by the portal layer to provide a centralized management and user interface.